UlfurOrn/Team5/README.md

 Screenshots of the system:
 See chapter [About the Project](#about-the-project)

+Some general info for troubleshooting:
+* There is a minimum security measure for passwords.
+400 Error on the register page is likely due to a weak password
+* Using special characters in text fields can be problematic because of Psycopg sql injection prevention
+* If the website Guðjón is hosting seems to be broken, please contact him with the information found below.

 ## Website
 In the 4th sprint we decided to start hosting the website.
 We hosted it on the same server that currently runs the database and the link to the website is https://habittracker.gudjoniv.com/.
 For the hosting part we decided to implement a systemd daemon for the REST api and the WebApp to enable easy monitoring and to allow for easier setup for the docker containers that would enable fast setup of a new host.